sccn/sccn.github.io/others/TIPS_and_FAQ.md

 first projecting the data onto an orthogonal base, then performing FFT.

 They should all return similar results (FFT, pwelch, multitaper).
-I guess the Thomson method is the less sensitive to noise but also the most complex to use.
+I guess the Thomson method is less sensitive to noise but also more complex to use.
 I guess it would also be possible to use the welch method on top of multitaper.
 It is all a matter of preference.
 I would advised using the pwelch method which is easy (you just give as an option the length of the windows and the overlap).
-Multitaper would require you to select the number of basis vector in your othogonal base and this is much less intuitive (and also has consequences on the frequency resolution you can achive).
+Multitaper would require you to select the number of basis vector in your othogonal base and this is much less intuitive (and also has consequences on the frequency resolution you can achieve).

 ### Multitaper, FTT, wavelets for time-frequency decomposition?